 While the public sometimes uses “Alzheimer’s” and “dementia” as interchangeable terms, Alzheimer’s is just one of several brain diseases that can cause dementia.
 Alzheimer’s patients suffer from the degeneration and death of brain cells and connectors, which destroys their memories and mental functions.

-• Currently 1 out of 5 American Indians over 45 report increased difficulty in thinking or remembering over the past year, which can be a precursor to dementia.
+- Currently 1 out of 5 Native people over 45 report increased difficulty in thinking or remembering over the past year, which can be a precursor to dementia.

-• Several studies found that American dementia rates were highest in Native Americans and African Americans.
-American Indians have a 35 percent lifetime risk of developing dementia, second only to Black Americans at 38 percent.
+- Several studies found that American dementia rates were highest in Native Americans and African Americans.
+Native people have a 35 percent lifetime risk of developing dementia, second only to Black Americans at 38 percent.

 Alzheimer’s is a Community Affair